Skip to content

 • name - required, the zone name.

 • metadataPool - required, the settings used to create the Object Storage metadata pools.
 Must use replication.
-For details, see description of Pool parameters.
+For details, see description of the Pool parameters.

 • dataPool - required, the settings used to create the Object Storage data pool.
 Can use replication or erasure coding.
-For details, see Pool parameters.
+For details, see the Pool parameters.

 • zoneGroupName - required, the zone group name.